-It is fair to say that most people have an ISA.
-Why wouldn't you?
-It's a straight forward, usually low risk way of investing your money.
+It is fair to say that most people have an ISA (Individual Savings Account).
+Why wouldn’t you?
+It’s a straight forward, usually low risk way of investing your money.
 ISAs are a good first step to saving as they are simple to manage and have tax benefits.
-I remember my grandmother made me set one up when I went to University – it was actually a wise decision as interest rates were 4% which is generous by today's standards.
+I remember my grandmother made me set one up when I went to University – it was actually a wise decision as interest rates were 4% which is generous by today’s standards.

 In this blog, I hope to dispel some ISA myths and provide a useful overview.
 With the end of the tax year approaching you may wish to invest now (if you haven’t already done so) or consider where to put your money in the new tax year.